chakra-ui/chakra-ui/MIGRATION.md

 - The `enclosed` variant has been modified
 - Added `plain` variant for usage with `Tabs.Indicator`
 - Changed `isManual` to `activationMode=manual`

-## General

-- Default color palette is now gray for all components but you can configure this in your theme.

 ## Progress